Trusted WordPress tutorials, when you need them most.

 How to hide Pinterest images in WordPress using WP Tasty Pins

-To start, click on ‘Select Images’ and then choose the image you want to use.
+To start, click on ‘Select Images’ and then choose the image you want to use when a visitor attempts to share this content to Pinterest.

 Pro Tip: This plugin may hide the Pinterest image, but lots of large, high-resolution images can still affect your site’s loading speeds.
 With that in mind, it’s still important you optimize your images before uploading them to WordPress.